AddyMills/RB-Tools/README.md

 # RB-Tools
 Various Tools to work with Rock Band files.
 Written using Python 3.9.
 Dependencies, if any, are listed in each section.

+Please note, you need all files in the repo for it to work properly.
+All of the scripts rely on the Python files found in the "common" folder.

 ## Lipsync Converter